The stories began on Rinca Island.

 I'm slightly embarrassed to admit that we didn't even need to leave the seaside village to get our fill of dragon action.

-It’s a common misconception that they are poisonous, but it’s the up to 50 different kinds of bacteria in their saliva that cause infections and death in prey (and human victims), not venom.
+It's a common misconception that they are poisonous.
+Still, it's up to 50 different kinds of bacteria in their saliva that can cause infections and death in prey (and human victims), not venom.

 After the dragon bites its prey, death does not always come immediately, especially with the larger animals.

 Instead, the dragon will follow the injured prey, for several days if necessary, until it is further weakened, or dead.
 Then, it feasts.

 In the village, a large, alpha male Komodo dragon was especially active upon our arrival.